SciPhi-AI/R2R/README.md

 ```
 </details>

+# Updates
+Star R2R on GitHub by clicking "Star" in the upper right hand corner of the page to be instantly notified of new releases.

 # R2R Quickstart
 The following quickstart offers a step-by-step guide on running R2R locally as well as through the Python SDK.
 The guide ingests a list of provided provided documents and shows search, RAG, and advanced functionality.
 The script powering the quickstart can be found at `r2r/examples/quickstart.py`, and it can be configured and extended with sufficient developer familiarity.